Appealing to the senses

 Word and image

 The exhibition is accompanied by a publication of the same name, with contributions from an international group of leading authors in the field of symbolism and Redon’s work.
 Guest curator Cornelia Homburg is responsible for the compilation of the book.
-The book is available in Dutch and English and is published by NAI 010 publishers.
-More information
+The book is available in Dutch and English and is published by nai010 publishers.
+The book is for sale at our museumshop and webshop.

 The exhibition will also travel to Ny Carlsberg Glyptotek in Copenhagen, where it is showing from 11 October 2018 to 20 January 2019.